MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/tutorial-govern-monitor.md

 ### View the status of an access review

-You can track the progress of access reviews as they are completed.
+You can track the progress of access reviews as they're completed.

 1. Go to **Identity** > **Identity Governance** > **Access reviews**.
 1. In the list, select the access review you created.